What are the advantages of the direct access scheme?

 Are you able to get any publicity for my claim?

-I can only refer to your case by name and if you agree.
-This would normally be for the purposes of this site or a legal article.
+I can only refer to your case by name (rather than anonymously and in general terms) if you agree.

 What other information might I need?